aws-samples/amazon-transcribe-live-call-analytics/README.md

     URL for audio (agent.wav) file download for demo Asterisk server.
 Audio file is automatically played when an agent is not connected with a softphone
     20. `CloudFront Price Class` - The CloudFront price class.
 See the [CloudFront Pricing](https://aws.amazon.com/cloudfront/pricing/) for a description of each price class.
     21. `CloudFront Allowed Geographies` - (Optional) Comma separated list of two letter country codes (uppercase ISO 3166-1) that are allowed to access the web user interface via CloudFront.
 For example: US,CA. Leave empty if you do not want geo restrictions to be applied.
 For details, see: [Restricting the Geographic Distribution of your Content](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/georestrictions.html).
     22. `Record Expiration In Days` - The length of time, in days, that LCA will retain call records.
-Records and trasncripts that are older than this number of days are permanently deleted.
+Records and transcripts that are older than this number of days are permanently deleted.
 5. After reviewing, check the blue box for creating IAM resources.
 6. Choose **Create stack**.
 This will take ~15 minutes to complete.
 7. Once the CloudFormation deployment is complete,